Alessandro-Dodon/InflationForecast/README.md

 InflationForecastReport.pdf: A detailed report explaining the results, visualizations, and model comparisons.

-current.csv: Dataset used in the analysis, US monthly macroeconomic indicators from the Federal Reserve website.
+current.csv: Dataset used in the analysis, consisting in US monthly macroeconomic indicators from the Federal Reserve.